micahondiwa/ALXprodev-Devops/README.md

 2. Using advanced text manipulation tools (jq, awk, sed) to extract specific data from the API response.
 3. Automating the retrieval of data for multiple Pokémon and store it in separate files.
 4. Creating a report that summarizes data for multiple Pokémon.
+5. Adding robust error handling and retry logic for API requests.